Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present the numerical experiments on the synthetic data sets to illustrate the effectiveness of our algorithm.
-For consistency, we use the NRM example presented in \citep{besbes2012blind,ferreira2018online}.
-In this example, the retailer sells two products ($N=2$) using three resources ($M=3$), and the resource consumption matrix is defined as The underlying linear demand function is defined as In contrast to \citep{besbes2012blind,ferreira2018online} which use a discrete price set in their experiments, we use the continuous price set to test the effectiveness of our algorithm for handling large price sets.
-We assume that the price range for each product is $[1,5]$.
+We use an NRM example, in which the retailer sells five products ($N=5$) using ten resources ($M=10$), and the (transpose of the) resource consumption matrix is defined as The underlying linear demand function is defined as

 In addition, we choose the weighted min-max fairness regularizer